İsmail Beşikçi

-İsmail Beşikçi (born 1939 in İskilip, Turkey) is a Turkish sociologist, philosopher, revolutionist, and writer.
+İsmail Beşikçi (born 1939) is a Turkish sociologist, philosopher, revolutionist, and writer.
 He is a PEN Honorary Member.
 He has served 17 years in prison on propaganda charges stemming from his writings about the Kurdish population in Middle East.

 Early life and education

 Beşikçi studied at the Faculty of Political Sciences of Ankara University, and graduated in 1962.
 After his military duty he became an assistant professor at Atatürk University in Erzurum.
 He prepared his first anthropological study, an investigation of one of the last nomadic Kurdish tribes, the Alikan, here, which he submitted in 1967 to the Ankara Faculty of Political Sciences.
 His second encounter with the Kurds was during his military service when he served in Bitlis and Hakkâri where he first saw the nomadic Alikan tribe pass through Bitlis on their migrations from winter to summer meadows and back.

 Professional career

-His book "The order of East Anatolia", first published in 1969, in which he sought to adapt and apply Marxist concepts to the analysis of Kurdish society and to the processes of socio-economic and political change taking place, made him a public enemy.
+His book The Order of Eastern Anatolia: Social-Economic and Ethnic Foundations, first published in 1969, in which he sought to adapt and apply Marxist concepts to the analysis of Kurdish society and to the processes of socio-economic and political change taking place, made him a public enemy.
 While the book did not cause much debate either in academic or left intellectual circles, the university took disciplinary measures against him which would lead to a trial after the 1971 coup.
 He was detained and put on trial for communist and anti-national propaganda where he was sentenced to 13 years imprisonment for violating the indivisibility of the Turkish nation.
 Beşikçi did not have to serve his full 13 years and benefited amnesty in late 1974.
 He unsuccessfully applied for a position at the Faculty of Political Sciences in Ankara, which in 1970 had appeared willing to employ him.
 He never found academic employment again and was henceforth working to do his research as an independent scholar in economically precarious circumstances.